openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ML-KEM [FIPS-203] is based on the hardness of solving the Learning with Errors problem in module lattices (MLWE).
 The scheme is believed to provide security against cryptanalytic attacks by classical as well as quantum computers.
-This specification defines ML-KEM only in composite combination with ECC-based encryption schemes in order to provide a pre-quantum security fallback.
+This specification defines ML-KEM only in composite combination with ECDH encryption schemes in order to provide a pre-quantum security fallback.

 ### ML-DSA {#mldsa-intro}

 ML-DSA [FIPS-204] is a signature scheme that, like ML-KEM, is based on the hardness of solving the Learning With Errors problem and a variant of the Short Integer Solution problem in module lattices (MLWE and SelfTargetMSIS).
-Accordingly, this specification only defines ML-DSA in composite combination with ECC-based signature schemes.
+Accordingly, this specification only defines ML-DSA in composite combinaton with ECDSA signature schemes.

 ## Elliptic Curve Cryptography

-The ECC-based encryption is defined here as a KEM.
+The ECDH encryption is defined here as a KEM.
-This is in contrast to {{?RFC9580}} where the ECC-based encryption is defined as a public-key encryption scheme.

-All elliptic curves for the use in the composite combinations are taken from {{?RFC9580}}.
+All elliptic curves for the use in the composite combinations are taken from {{RFC9580}}.

 For interoperability this extension offers ML-* in composite combinations with the NIST curves P-256, P-384 defined in {{SP800-186}} and the Brainpool curves brainpoolP256r1, brainpoolP384r1 defined in {{RFC5639}}.

 ## Applicable Specifications for the use of PQC Algorithms in OpenPGP

-This document is to be understood as an extension of [draft-ietf-openpgp-pqc-12], which introduced PQC in OpenPGP, in that it defines further algorithm code points.
+This document is to be understood as an extension of {{I-D.draft-ietf-openpgp-pqc}}, which introduced PQC in OpenPGP, in that it defines further algorithm code points.
-All general specifications in [draft-ietf-openpgp-pqc-12] that pertain to the ML-KEM and ML-DSA composite schemes or generally cryptographic schemes defined therein equally apply to the schemes specified in this document.
+All general specifications in {{I-D.draft-ietf-openpgp-pqc}} that pertain to the ML-KEM and ML-DSA composite schemes or generally cryptographic schemes defined therein equally apply to the schemes specified in this document.

 # Preliminaries